silin-hussein/Friend-Group-Project/README.md

 # FriendGroup - Social Media App

-FriendGroup is a Social Media App aimed at fostering deep connections between friends and facilitating communication within tight-knit friend groups.
+Different to any other Social Media App, this application helps you to stay in contact with your friends, rather than connecting to new people.

 ## Features

-- **Create Friend Groups:** Create your friend group or be added to one.
+- **Create Friend Groups:** Create your "FriendGroup" or be added to your friends "FriendGroup".

 - **Group Chat:** A group chat designed to stay in touch and make plans.
-Similar to WhatsApp but tailored to the needs of close friend groups.
+Similar to WhatsApp group chat but tailored to the needs of close friend groups.

 ## In Development (MVP)